 |Chaitanya Mental Health Care Centre||Chaitanya Mental Health Care Centre works in the area of mental health and rehabilitation and offers a range of services for various conditions, including dementia.
 Their contact is:

 In 2011, Chaitanya started the ARDSI Pune Chapter (Pune Chapter of Alzheimer’s and Related Disorders Society of India) and hosted the (November 2011) ARDSI XVI National Conference.
-The chapter has not been active since then, but recent information from sources (August 2015, March 2016) say the chapter may become active again.
-In any case, Chaitanya is offering some dementia-related services.
-Please contact them to know more and evaluate suitability.
+The chapter has not been active since then, but may become active again.
+In any case, Chaitanya offers some dementia-related services.
+Please contact them to know more.

 |Poona Hospital||Poona Hospital and Research Centre was earlier running a memory clinic in collaboration with Easai Pharma (the “memory clinic” is listed on the Easai site).
 While it is not clear whether the Poona Hospital memory clinic is still functioning, you can contact them to find out about their available services related to dementia and caregiving support.